Last Updated on 8 July, 2021 by Veronica

 Prepare a flexible itinerary

 It’s best to bring an itinerary, so you know what you want to see and do.
-It has indicated which are the must-see places that you want to visit on your trip but leave time for improvisation.
+It has indicated the must-see places you want to visit on your trip but leave time for improvisation.

 Where to go to the bathroom